matiousmtyas/matiousmtyas/README.md

 ### Hi there 👋
-- My name is matious
-- Iam frontend developer
+Matious Mtyas frontend developer gradute from fci ussuit university

 <!--
 **matiousmtyas/matiousmtyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.